Firehawke/mame/docs/source/initialsetup/mameintro.rst

 Most of the systems emulated by MAME requires a dump of the internal chips of the original system.
-These can be obtained by extracting the data from an original unit, or finding them (at your own risk) on various place on the Internet.
+These can be obtained by extracting the data from an original unit, or finding them (at your own risk) at various places on the Internet.
 Being copyrighted material, MAME does not come with any of these.

 Also, you may want to find some software to be run on the emulated machine